myAILabs/myailabs.github.io/src/data/blog/labs/lab1-xyz-ai-web-genes.md

 The XYZ AI structure for Web Genes is designed to streamline the creation and deployment of AI agents as web-based applications.
 This lab explores the foundational concepts and practical implementations of the XYZ AI folder structure.

+## List of Experiments

+- 1. Verbose tabZ/rowY/cellX Folder Structure

-## Exp.
+### Exp.
 1: Verbose ztab/yrow/xcell Folder Structure

 In this experiment, we set up a basic XYZ AI folder structure to organize our AI agent's files effectively.